Wicklets/wick-editor-2018/README.md

 ### How to run the editor/player locally for development
 * Clone or download and unzip this repo
-* Open terminal in the newly made `wick` folder and run a python webserver using: `python -m SimpleHTTPServer`
+* Open terminal in the newly made `wick` folder and start an HTTP server: 'npm install http-server -g', `http-server -p 8000`
 * Open a browser window, and go to `http://localhost:8000/`